 Relax!
-Setting up a Positive Social Action Activity is really Quick, Easy and lots of Fun!
+Setting up a Public Happiness Activity is really Quick, Easy and lots of Fun!

 Joining in our wave of action to make the World a happier, safer and more connected place can take less time than than tying your shoelace, then untying it and tying it again 9 times – Don’t believe me, just try it!